-The semester in Israel focuses on four different themes, each building toward the overarching goal – to assist Fellows in finding their paths toward becoming communal professionals serving the North American Jewish community.
+The semester focuses on four different themes, each building toward the overarching goal – to assist Fellows in finding their paths toward becoming communal professionals serving the North American Jewish community.

-North American Professional Opportunities: Fellows explore a broad range of opportunities available in Jewish communal work, including education, the rabbinate, social services and organizational management, and gain an understanding of the graduate programs available.
+Fellows explore a broad range of opportunities available in Jewish communal work, including education, the rabbinate, public policy and organizational management, and gain an understanding of the graduate programs available.

 Educators of all different backgrounds study together with the Fellows, engaging in core Jewish ideas and texts, increasing Fellows’ Jewish textual literacy and enabling them to grapple with their personal Jewish identities.